dsccommunity/DscResource.AnalyzerRules/source/WikiSource/Visual_Studio_Code.md

 This file should be located in `.vscode/analyzersettings.psd1` relative to the root of the project.

-If the project need to use several modules with custom rules, see [Custom rules](https://learn.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/using-scriptanalyzer?view=ps-modules#custom-rules).
+If the project needs to use several modules with custom rules, see [Custom rules](https://learn.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/using-scriptanalyzer?view=ps-modules#custom-rules).

 The important part here is `CustomRulePath` which should point to the relative or absolute path to where this module is installed.
-Below setting assume the project is using [Sampler](https://github.com/gaelcolas/Sampler) build and deploy pipeline automation, but that is not a requirement.
+The below settings assume the project is using [Sampler](https://github.com/gaelcolas/Sampler) build and deploy pipeline automation, but that is not a requirement.